google/rust-crate-audits/auditing_standards.md

 Requires **Unsafe Rust expertise**

 Crates with this criteria contain unsafe Rust code which doesn't uphold the typical standards required for unsafe code.
-They pose a significant risk of causing undefined behavior, and are suitable only for select applications.
+They MAY pose a risk of causing undefined behavior, and probably should be allowed on a case-by-case basis based on usage.

 #### Criteria guidelines